 A wide range of programs is offered at NSAC.
-In 1980, NSAC received approval to offer all four years of the B.Sc.
-(Agr.) degree program.
-In addition, the first three years of an Agricultural Engineering degree, the first two years of an Engineering degree, a three-year Pre-Veterinary program, five technician programs, eight technology programs, and numerous vocational and continuing education courses will be offered.
+In addition to a B.Sc.
+(Agr.), offered in association with Dalhousie University, the first three years of an Agricultural Engineering degree, the first two years of an Engineering degree, a two-year Pre-Veterinary program, five technician programs, eight technology programs, and numerous vocational and continuing education courses are offered.

 Students in the B.Sc.
-(Agr.) program select one of seven options after the completion of the first year of the program: Plant Science, Animal Science, Agricultural Economics, Plant Protection, Agricultural Chemistry, Agricultural Soils, and Agricultural Mechanization.
-Most students entering the program will complete their degrees at NSAC.
+(Agr.) program select one of eight options after the completion of the first year of the program: Plant Science, Animal Science, Agricultural Economics, Plant Protection, Agricultural Chemistry, Soil Science, Agribiology: Environmental Biology, and Agricultural Mechanization.
+Most students entering the program leading to a B.Sc.
+(Agr.) will complete their degrees at NSAC.
 The degree is conferred by Dalhousie University in association with the NSAC.
 Those who choose options not offered at the College can transfer at the end of the second year of the B.Sc.
 (Agr.) program, without interruption, to the Ontario Agricultural College of the University of Guelph, Macdonald College of McGill University, the University of Maine, or the faculty of agriculture at another university for the final years of the program.

-Students who wish to take the three-year Pre-Veterinary program to meet admission requirements of the Atlantic College of Veterinary Medicine at the University of Prince Edward Island must, after completing the first year, enter the Animal Science option and take a specific selection of courses.
+Students who wish to take the two-year Pre-Veterinary program to meet the admission requirements of the Atlantic College of Veterinary Medicine at the University of Prince Edward Island will be counselled in their selection of courses.

-Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill University or may apply to any of the other six institutions offering agricultural engineering programs for their final years of this professional engineering degree.
-Students completing 22 specified courses of the engineering degree may complete their professional engineering program after a further three years in any engineering discipline at the Technical University of Nova Scotia or may apply to any other institution.
+Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill University or may apply to any of the other six institutions offering agricultural engineering programs for their final years of the professional Engineering degree.
+Students completing 22 specified courses of the Engineering degree may complete their professional engineering program after a further three years in any engineering discipline at the Technical University of Nova Scotia or may apply to any other institution.

-Two-year programs leading to Technician Diplomas are offered in Agricultural Business, Agricultural Mechanization, Animal Science, Farm Equipment, and Plant Science.
+Two-year programs leading to Technician Diplomas are offered in Agricultural Business, Agricultural Engineering, Animal Science, Farm Equipment, and Plant Science.
 Graduates may continue their studies in a program of directed studies for a third year and earn a Diploma of Technology in Agriculture.

-Two- and three-year Diploma of Technology programs have also been organized in the areas of Farming, Landscape Horticulture, Agricultural Engineering, and Agricultural Technology, as well as in Animal Health, Biology, and Food and Chemistry Laboratory Technology.
+Two- and three-year Diploma of Technology programs are available in the areas of Animal Health, Agriculture, Farming, Landscape Horticulture, Agricultural Engineering, Biology, Chemistry Laboratory, and Food Laboratory.

-Members of the NSAC faculty, who are approved by the Department Heads and Administration, can supervise graduate students at the M.Sc. and Ph.D. level.
+Members of the NSAC faculty, who are approved by the department heads and administration, can supervise graduate students at the M.Sc. and Ph.D. level.
 Through the affiliation with Dalhousie University, students can obtain a graduate degree in Biology.
 The NSAC may also host graduate students registered at other acceptable universities.

-The various courses arranged for the 1990-91 college year are listed and described in this Calendar.
+The various programs for the 1992/93 college year are listed and described in this calendar.
 The Faculty reserves the right to make any necessary revisions and additions.